pagehop/api.pagehopapp.com/source/package-json-recipe.md

 ### pagehop.options

 Array of recipe options.
-Recipe options are boolean flags and are specified by **keyword** (string) that follow the same syntax as a tool name:
+Recipe options are boolean flags and are specified by **keyword** (string) that follow the same syntax as a tool keyword:

 `:toolName1`

+{% note warn pagehop.options[i].keyword validation %}
+Keywords should start with ":", followed by a single literal in camelCase, without spaces or special characters - only letters and numbers, always starting with letter.
+E.g.:
+- `:keyword` is valid
+- `:anotherKeyword1`is valid
+- `:Keyword` is valid, but doesn't follow the convention
+- `:1keyword` isn't valid
+- `:$keyword` isn't valid
+{% endnote %}

 ... and a **description** (string), which simply explains what will the option change in the behavior of the recipe.